chrisgaineslabs/machine-learning-api/README.md

 * Run `make install` to install virtual env dependencies

+sudo service docker start

 ### Running `app.py`

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+make_prediction.sh

-## Please Star and Watch this repo for updates including connecting to AWS, connecting to a custom machine learning algorithm, and using circleci to deploy to a production environment.
+## Please Star and Watch this repo for updates including connecting to AWS environment, connecting application to a custom machine learning algorithm, and using circleci to deploy to a production environment.